 All in all, it’s one of the better-managed waterfalls in the country.

-- Tomalistis Falls, Caibiran — considered the sweetest-tasting water by Guinness
+- Tomalistis Falls (Caibiran) — It is considered the sweetest-tasting water by Guinness.

 You can also visit Mainit Hotspring.
 We skipped this one because a local we’d talked with said it has become dirty and neglected and similar reviews from TripAdvisor say the same thing.

-Here’s our travel guide to Biliran and Leyte + 4 days itinerary.
-Here are other posts we’ve written about this trip:
+This is part of our backpacking trip to Biliran and Leyte.
+Here are the posts we’ve written for this trip: